 Know this first of all, that in the last days mockers will come with their mocking, following after their own lusts,

-No one knows when the Lord will return (Matt 24:36).
-In New Testament times there were some who doubted whether he ever would (see next verse) and others who said he already had (2 Tim.
+In New Testament times there were some who doubted whether the Lord would ever would (see next verse) and others who said he already had (2 Tim.
 2:18).

 Further reading: “The market for bad predictions”

 (d) Following after their own lusts.
 Living without any regard for the things of the Spirit.

 and saying, “Where is the promise of His coming?
 For ever since the fathers fell asleep, all continues just as it was from the beginning of creation.”

 (a) The promise of his coming.
 The Old Testament prophets and Jesus himself all spoke of his future return to earth (e.g., Matt.
 16:27, 24:27, 37–39, Luke 17:28–30, John 14:3).